thiagobien/ACL/workshop/03_Monolith_to_Microservices/1_Lift-and-Shift_TicketMonster/README.md

    oc expose service ticket-monster-monolith --name=monolith
    ```

-1. Test your TicketMonster
+## Step 3: Test your TicketMonster

-   Get the public endpoint of your ticketmonster application:
+1. Get the public endpoint of your ticketmonster application:
    ```
    oc get routes
    ```

-   Open the route a browser and navigate through the application.
+1. Open the route using a browser and navigate through the application.